tmobile/magentaA11y/_checklist-web/carousel.md

 settings:
   reduced motion:  |
-    Carousel does not auto-advance
+    Carousel does not auto-advance, motion transitions are disabled
 ---

 ## UX design notes

 Think carefully before you use a carousel or slideshow wizard.
 Consider another way to present the information.

-### Carousels are typically a poor design choice
+### Carousels are almost always a poor design choice

 - As a general rule, [carousels should be avoided](https://shouldiuseacarousel.com/) for critical functionality unless there is a strong business case.
 - People must be highly motivated to engage with a carousel beyond the first slide.